tasmania-springtime-banner

 Perth to Albany (B/L)

-Today we head south to the historic port town of Albany through majestic forests of Marri Red Gums & ancient towering Jarrah trees.
-En route, stop for lunch at Kojonup, go hunting with Colin for delicate spider & cowslip orchids.
+Today we head south to the historic port town of Albany.
+Our scenic route takes us through majestic forests of Marri Red Gums and ancient towering Jarrah trees.
+En route, stop for lunch at Kojonup, go hunting with Colin for delicate spider and cowslip orchids, and enjoy some of the best scenery Western Australia has to offer!

 • sun iconDay 4